Janzhuj/janzhuj.github.io/_posts/2023-07-22-Online-Store-Customer-Segmentation.md

 ### cluster validation:

-#### Step one, Assess the clustering tendency to see if applying clustering is suitable for the data.
+#### Step one, assess the clustering tendency to see if applying clustering is suitable for the data.

 {% highlight r %}
 # Compute Hopkins statistic for rfm_scaled dataset